epgremill3/imagine2018/README.md

         - Configured Environment Properties for the EB environment (EC2 instances)
         - Modified `settings.py` to use environment settings if present for EB
         - Redeployed app
+        - Ran migrations
+            - SSH into EC2 container via `eb ssh`
+            - Connect to running Docker container (`docker ps` then `docker exec -i -t XXXX bash`)
+            - Adjust permissions (`chmod 0700 manage.py`) and run migrations (`./manage.py migrate`)
+        - That seems to have done it - all seems to be working!
+    - Minor cleanup
+        - Cloned environment so I could give it a better URL
+        - Added localhost and 127.0.0.1 and new URL to allowed hosts; removed old URL
+        - Terminated the original environment (going with just the cloned with better URL)
+        - Changed `urls.py` so that our `app/` route is now the root route
 - That was taking a while so per [this page](https://docs.aws.amazon.com/IAM/latest/UserGuide/getting-started_create-admin-group.html) I set up an admin group and user
     - Custom password: ItsASecret! and don't require reset...